A Short Guide to Minimal Web Development

 - Copy writing and editing, to create, assess, and improve contents;

 For few of these topics is there a single main resource; the list may get amended to point to outstanding books on the matters.
-Some topics, like character sets and encodings to pick just one example, are not part of these lists because luckily, this situation seems so much under control that a web developer may not anymore in their career stumble into issues related to them.
+Some topics, like character sets and encodings to pick just one example, are not part of these lists because luckily, their situation seems so much under control that a web developer may not anymore in their career stumble into difficulties and issues related to them.

 ❧ At this point, what we’ve covered must appear more like maximal rather than minimal web development.
 The idea, however, is that we can only tell what’s really needed once we can tell what’s really important, and why it’s really important.
 For that it seems beneficial to thoroughly understand our field and its surroundings.